scilus/scil-documentation/source/our_tools/flows.rst

 Or you can check the documentation from tractoflow documentation `here <https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/options.html>`_.

 .. warning::
-    Once tractoflow is launched, a large number of files are created.
-Be careful, the files in results are only symlinks to the work.
-Do not delete your work!
+    Once tractoflow is launched, a large number of files aFor more information about ABS, see the reference below.
 References :
     * Theaud et al. (2020).
 TractoFlow: A robust, efficient and reproducible diffusion MRI pipeline leveraging Nextflow & Singularity. `<https://doi.org/10.1016/J.NEUROIMAGE.2020.116889>`_
+    * Theaud et al. (2020).
+TractoFlow-ABS (Atlas-Based Segmentation). `<https://www.biorxiv.org/content/10.1101/2020.08.03.197384v1>`_

 Rbx_flow
 ********

+RBx_flow is a flow that separates your wholebrain tractogram into predefined bundles using a centroid atlas.
-For the RBx_flow step, we are only interested in two files: the local tracking file and the fractional anisotropy (fa) from tractoflow.
+For that, RBx_flow use two files: the local tracking file and the fractional anisotropy (fa) from tractoflow.

 #.
 Import local tracking and fa files to RBx_flow inputs.